alanrogers/legofit/src/README.md

 the contribution of each site pattern.
 Thus, it will tell you which site patterns are responsible for a poor fit between observed and expected site pattern frequencies.

+# Bias in `legofit`

+Biases arise in `legofit` because of the constraint that a child population cannot be older than its parent.
+If the parent's age is fixed, then it represents an inequality constraint on the age of the child.
+If the child is only slightly younger than the parent, the optimizer has problems.
+It will propose new values for the child's age.
+Those that increase the child's age will be rejected if they violate the inequality constraint.
+Those that decrease the child's age do not encounter this constraint.
+Consequently, the optimizer is more likely to move away from the constraint rather than toward it.
+This biases estimates away from the constraint, whenever the true value is close to the constraint.

+The magnitude of this bias depends on the spread of the sampling distribution of the child's age.
+If that sampling distribution is wide, then the DE algorithm will tend to take large steps and will encounter the boundary constraint sooner.
+This generates a large bias.
+If the sampling distribution is narrow, the bias is small.

+This bias is exacerbated if the parent's age is modeled as a Gaussian variable, because then the constraint is an interval rather than a point, and the optimizer encounters it sooner.
+For this reason, I have not used Gaussian variables in recent work.